-^{}Expenditures reflect the amount paid as of the time of budget preparation.
+Expenditures reflect the amount paid as of the time of budget preparation.
 The significant variance between the FY17 proposed budget and the FY16 expenditures is due to FY16 expenses that will be recorded at a later date.
+All funds within the Facilities budget are budgeted and managed centrally.
+Throughout the year, as school repair and maintenance needs are identified, funds are transferred to and spent within school units, reflected in the "Budgeted at Schools" total.